etsuprun/halefdocs/openvxml.rst

 Create a text-based Hello World canvas
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Every OpenVXML project consists of two components:

+- The *Voice*, which stores all your audio files (for speech applications)
+- The *Workflows*, a visual representation of the chatbot application you want to design.

 In Project Explorer, expand *Deploy_Workflow* and then *Workflow Design*.
 Open up *Main Canvas.canvas*.
 As the name suggests, this is the canvas on which you will be drawing a flowchart-like representation of your chatbot.
 You should now see something like this:

 .. image:: /images/canvas.png